Aberdeen stays conservative in Asia, despite earnings slowdown

 The Aberdeen Global – Indian Equity Fund rose 32.6 percent in the year that ended in October, its best performing portfolio in absolute terms this year.

-One particular poor performer in Aberdeen Asset's equity portfolio was Standard Chartered, whose London shares are down 33 pct so far this year.
+One particular poor performer in Aberdeen Asset's equity portfolio was Standard Chartered (STAN.L) (2888.HK), whose London shares are down 33 pct so far this year.

 Aberdeen is the bank's second largest shareholder, holding an 8 percent stake worth almost 2 billion pounds ($3.13 billion) at current market prices.